alwian/cache/docs/api.md

 There are 3 potential ways this method can return -

 - If no keys are provided then all items will be returned in an object containing each `key`/`value` pair.
-If there is only a single key in the cache then the corresponding value will be returned on it's own.
 - If a single key is provided then the corresponding value will be returned on it's own.
 - If multiple keys are provided an object containing each `key`/`value` pair will be returned.